 Each day on the retreat there are 3 group meditation sessions – morning, afternoon & evening – which each last 1 hour.

 In those sessions practitioners are asked to remain still.

-In other times we can make adjustments to our position, whether it’s changing our legs or just stretching our necks/spines/whatever momentarily.
+In other times we can make adjustments to our position, whether it’s changing our leg-position or just stretching our necks/spines/whatever momentarily.

 During the first group session my hips were aching sitting cross-legged.
 I was just waiting for the chanting that signifies the end of the session to start.

 Any moment I was going to move my legs to relieve the pressure.

 At a certain point that discomfort turned to a mild burning sensation that was actually quite pleasant.